arturovt/clickup-brotli/performance-and-benchmarking-angular/README.md

 > ⚠️ The profiler doesn't take into account that there can be `OnPush` components, even if the root component is marked as `OnPush` then the `ApplicationRef.tick()` will act as a noop.

 Considering the above image we can calcuate the latency and throughput.
-Given the latency is 0.04 (ms per `tick()`), then the throughput will equal 1000 (ms in 1 minute) / 0.04 = 25000 (change detections per second).
+Given the latency is 0.04 (ms per `tick()`), then the throughput will equal `1000 (ms in 1 second) / 0.04 = 25000` (change detections per second).

 ## Going deep